Fred Clark (politician)

 Fred Clark (born May 14, 1959) is an American conservationist, businessman, and Democratic politician from Bayfield, Wisconsin.
 He served three terms in the Wisconsin State Assembly, representing Baraboo and surrounding municipalities in central Wisconsin.

+Clark is a candidate for Wisconsin's 7th congressional district seat in the Nov.
+3, 2026 general election.

 Background

 Born in Ann Arbor, Michigan, Clark graduated from Huron High School in Ann Arbor in 1977.
 He attended Michigan Technological University before earning a B.S. from Michigan State University in 1985, and an M.S. in Forest Science from the University of Wisconsin–Madison 1992.
 He served as a Senior Forester with the Wisconsin Department of Natural Resources and an ecologist with The Nature Conservancy.

-Clark is now a consulting forester, owner of Clark Forestry in Baraboo.
-Clark Forestry provides forestry management and consulting services to family forest owners, farmers, environmental groups, and government agencies throughout Wisconsin.
-He is a member of the Society of American Foresters, The Nature Conservancy, and the National Wild Turkey Federation.
+Clark is a consulting forester.
+He previously owned and operated Clark Forestry in Baraboo, from 1995 to 2014.
+Clark Forestry provided forestry management and consulting services to family forest owners, farmers, environmental groups, and government agencies.
+Clark owned and operated Baraboo Woodworks of Madison, WI., a sawmill, dry kiln, and specialty hardwood and furniture business, from 2014 to 2018.
+Clark worked as Executive Director of the Forest Stewards Guild, a national nonprofit organization, from 2014 to 2017.

+Clark worked from 2018 to 2023 as the first Executive Director of Wisconsin's Green Fire, a statewide nonprofit group promoting science-based management of natural resources.
+He was the first host of Pulse of the Bay, a weekly interview program on WVCB community radio in Ashland, Wisconsin.